Foreign Currency Translation Using SAP BPC – Periodic Model (Blog # 7.3)

 - In a periodic model, the P&L accounts (Account types – EXP/INC) are stored Periodic and Balance Sheet Accounts (Account types – LEQ/AST) are stored as YTD.

-- Retained earnings is a calculation based of P&L (periodic) which is transferred to balance sheet on a YTD basis.
+- Retained earnings is a calculation based on P&L (periodic) which is transferred to the balance sheet on a YTD basis.

 These factors will cause an imbalance in the Balance Sheet to an extent of